OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 HealthVault periodically sends newsletters to help keep you informed of the latest improvements.
 HealthVault will also periodically send you an email summarizing recent account activity.
 Subject to your contact preferences, we also use your email addresses to send you promotional email.
 You can unsubscribe from these emails at any time.

-maineuropeanprivacymodule,mainsecurityofpersonaldatamodule,mainwherewestoreandprocessdatamodule,mainourretentionofpersonaldatamodule,mainadvertisingmodule,maincollectionofdatafromchildrenmodule,mainpreviewreleasesmodule,mainchangestothisprivacystatementmodule,mainhowtocontactusmodule mainenterpriseservicesmodule,mainenterprisedevsoftwareappsmodule mainofficeservicesmodule,mainonedrivemodule,mainoutlookmodule,mainskypemodule,mainlinkedinmodule mainbingmodule,maincortanamodule,mainMicrosoftTranslatormodule,mainswiftkeymodule mainactivationmodule,mainactivityhistorymodule,mainadvertisingidmodule,maindiagnosticsmodule,mainfeedbackhubmodule,mainlocationservicesmotionsensingmodule,mainsecurityandsafetyfeaturesmodule, mainspeechinkingtypingmodule, mainsyncsettingsmodule,mainupdateservicesmodule,mainwebbrowsersmodule,mainwi-fisensemodule,mainwindowsappsmodule,mainwindowsmediaplayermodule,mainwindowshellomodule,mainyourphonemodule,mainwindowssearchmodule mainxboxmodule,mainwindowsstoremodule,mainmainmodule,mainmixermodule,maingroovemusicmoviestvmodule,mainsilverlightmodule mainmicrosoftservicelongmodule,mainhealthvaultmodule mainenterprisedeveloperproductsmoduleCookies
+maineuropeanprivacymodule,mainsecurityofpersonaldatamodule,mainwherewestoreandprocessdatamodule,mainourretentionofpersonaldatamodule,maincaliforniaconsumerprivacyactmodule,mainadvertisingmodule,maincollectionofdatafromchildrenmodule,mainpreviewreleasesmodule,mainchangestothisprivacystatementmodule,mainhowtocontactusmodule mainenterpriseservicesmodule,mainenterprisedevsoftwareappsmodule mainofficeservicesmodule,mainonedrivemodule,mainoutlookmodule,mainskypemodule,mainlinkedinmodule mainbingmodule,maincortanamodule,mainMicrosoftTranslatormodule,mainswiftkeymodule mainactivationmodule,mainactivityhistorymodule,mainadvertisingidmodule,maindiagnosticsmodule,mainfeedbackhubmodule,mainlocationservicesmotionsensingmodule,mainsecurityandsafetyfeaturesmodule, mainspeechinkingtypingmodule, mainsyncsettingsmodule,mainupdateservicesmodule,mainwebbrowsersmodule,mainwi-fisensemodule,mainwindowsappsmodule,mainwindowsmediaplayermodule,mainwindowshellomodule,mainyourphonemodule,mainwindowssearchmodule mainxboxmodule,mainwindowsstoremodule,mainmainmodule,mainmixermodule,maingroovemusicmoviestvmodule,mainsilverlightmodule mainmicrosoftservicelongmodule,mainhealthvaultmodule mainenterprisedeveloperproductsmoduleCookies

 Most Microsoft sites use cookies, small text files placed on your device which web servers in the domain that placed the cookie can retrieve later.
 We use cookies to store your preferences and settings, help with sign-in, provide targeted ads, and analyze site operations.
 For more information, see the Cookies and similar technologies section of this privacy statement.